soltysh/talks/coroutines_generators/article.md

         shutil.rmtree(dirname)
 ```

+One will use this piece of code exactly the same way as previous context manager.
-And basically the usage is the same, the only difference is how you define your
+The only difference is how you define your context manager.
+In the later example
-context manager.
-In the later example the decorator is creating the context
+the decorator is creating the context manager for you, and `yield` returns the
-manager for you.
+temporary directory.
+If you look under the cover you'll see that calling
+`tempdir()` in the first example will return `<__main__.tempdir object at 0x7f3e4778f5a0>`
+whereas the later `<contextlib._GeneratorContextManager object at 0x7fd94c7ce538>`.
+You see the difference?
+Let's than look under the hood of the `@contextmanager`
+decorator:

 Paste here code how @contextmanager decorator looks like!!!
 And be sure to check the overhead added by using @contextmanager.